bean-mhm/realbloom/USAGE.md

 ### VIEW

-Here we can adjust how we *view* the image contained in the current slot.
+Here we can adjust how we *view* the image contained in the current slot, by changing the **display** type, the **view** transform, and optionally an artistic **look**.
 This does not affect the pixel values of the image in any way, it just changes how the image is displayed.
 RealBloom uses [OpenColorIO](https://opencolorio.org/) for color management.
 For more information, there will be links to some helpful articles about color management below.

 ### INFO